kyleboas/tacticsjournal.com/_posts/2023/7/2023-7-3-housekeeping.md

 title: "Housekeeping"
 ---

-To start next season off right, I'm doing a little housekeeping.
+July 3, 2023 — To start next season off right, I'm doing a little housekeeping.
 Here is what I have planned for the season.

 <!---more--->